What is cash-out refinancing?

 What are the fees for cash-out refinancing?

 Expect to pay about 3 percent to 5 percent of the new loan amount for closing costs to do a cash-out refinance.
-Your closing costs will include lender origination fees and an appraisal fee to assess the home’s current value.
+Your closing costs can include lender origination fees and an appraisal fee to assess the home’s current value.
 Shop around with multiple lenders to ensure you’re getting the most competitive rates and terms.

 You might be able to roll the loan costs into your new mortgage to avoid upfront closing costs, but you’ll likely pay a higher interest rate.
 Plus, taking out another 30-year loan or refinancing at a higher interest rate might mean you pay more in total interest.
 Crunch the numbers to make sure the math works in your favor.

-Alternatives to a cash-out refi
+Alternatives to cash-out refinancing